ZiClaud/Sudoku-Solver/README.md

 ---

-Sudoku examples in directory `examples` are from https://opensudoku.moire.org/
+Sudoku examples in the directory `examples` are from https://opensudoku.moire.org/